blakewon/callbackform/README.md

 ```
 python manage.py runserver
 ```
 When initialized, an ip address will show up in the command prompt/terminal.
-Simply copy-paste it into your terminal and you should be good to go.
+Simply copy-paste it into your browser and you should be good to go.